How to start intermittent fasting — the basics and tips

 12:12 and 14:10 are perfect for getting started and into the rhythm of fasting regularly.
 They can help you eat more intentionally, snack less after dinner, and feel more in control of your eating habits.

 16:8 and 18:6 have been studied more and shown to yield various health and wellness benefits, including weight loss, especially for people who are living with overweight or obesity.[1]
-If you’re eager to make strides in those areas, these would be the options to plump for (or work toward).
+If you’re eager to make strides in those areas, these would be the options to go for (or work toward).

 Your hunger and energy